pulsar-catnya/bc-snapback/README.md

-USE "/snap" or "/回溯" show snapback ui
+USE "/snap" or "/回溯" or reange button show snapback ui

 tampermonky link